-Variety Of Cultural, Wildlife, And Adventure Excursions Offered
+Cultural, Wildlife, and Adventure Excursions Offered

 A Wildlife & Old Hacienda Tour

 We learned about the sugar-cane process, made tortillas, ate traditional snacks, listened to and sang a little music, and drank coffee at an old Sabanero (Costa Rican cowboy) house.
 Then we cruised the Tempisque River bordering Palo Verde National Park, where we saw iguanas, crocodiles, white-faced capuchin monkeys, bats, and a variety of birds.
-Afterwards, a buffet lunch of traditional Costa Rican cuisine was served at La Casona.
+Afterward, a buffet lunch of traditional Costa Rican cuisine was served at La Casona.
 Next, we learned about Costa Rica’s coffee plantations and tasted some of the product.
 To wrap up our day trip, we had a brief tour of Liberia.
 I highly recommend this tour for its blend of culture, history, food, and wildlife sightings.

 Mega Combo Tour